Custom Boards How-To

 $

-$ .tools/configure -l ../CustomBoards/MyCustomBoardName/configs/MyCustomConfig
+$ ./tools/configure.sh -l ../CustomBoards/MyCustomBoardName/configs/MyCustomConfig

 Copy files